- 1 How Loud is a Gunshot?

 Volume of shooting is another important factor to consider.
 If you are burning through a thousand rounds in a month, then it is going to be more cost-effective for you to get a much higher quality pair of hearing protection.
 Getting a brand-new pair of disposable earplugs every day could get expensive after a while.
 If you are an occasional shooter or hunter that only goes through a box or 2 of ammo every year, then getting the best quality may not be your top priority.
 Spending a lot of money on a good pair of reusable hearing protection may not be the greatest idea when you only use them twice a year.

-Best Ear Protection for Shooting on the Market
+Best Ear Protection for Shooting on the Market in 2020

 Best Custom Molded Earplugs: